zulthaxion/extended-style-selector/README.md

 Released positive and negative templates are used to generate stylized prompts.
 Just install extension, then styles will appear in the panel as a dropdown selector.

-I added support for multiple style files format.
+I added support for multiple style files.

 ### Installation